MarcianoSalazar/Salazar-CSEL302-2B/README.md

 **Key findings from data analysis:**

-- **Attention vs Cycle:** Attention shows a sawtooth pattern — it decreases during class periods and jumps back up during breaks.
+- **Attention vs Cycle:** Attention shows a sawtooth pattern, it decreases during class periods and jumps back up during breaks.
 This is very visible when plotted over time.

 - **Performance vs Cycle:** Performance shows a gradual upward trend overall, but it grows faster during and right after breaks when attention is high.